mlaursen/react-md/NOTES.md

 - **@react-md/form** - removed `useChoice` hook in favor of `useRadioGroup`
 - **@react-md/form** - removed `useChecked` and `useIndeterminateChecked` hooks in favor of `useCheckboxGroup`
 - TODO -- **@react-md/form** - removed `useSelectState` hook in favor of `useSelectField`
+- **@react-md/layout** - The `LayoutNavigation` is no longer temporary by default and instead will apply `hidden` while not `visible`.
+This allows the previous scroll position to be saved for temporary and toggleable layout types.

 ## Features